Skip to content

 When to choose core-js

-Choose core-js when your primary concern is server response time and security.
+Choose core-js when your primary concern is server response time.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose YouTube